metrico/qryn-graphql/README.md

 ## Usage

-Once you start the service, navigate to
+Start the service to access the local GraphQL IDE/API:
 ```
 http://localhost:4000
 ```